 It’s so much better than scrolling social media for half an hour straight!
 You can learn new words and language fast just at the pace of young children.
 Therefore, with the help of Rosetta Stone, you can finally stop wondering how long will it take to learn a new language.

 Believe me when I say even native speakers can find their comfort zone and start developing their language skills.
 It’s like you listen to the radio and start learning the target language.

 Rosetta Stone has tons of methods for learning a language.
 Its innovative features, like TruAccent®, show you exactly how accurate your pronunciation is when you speak.
 It’s awesome because I feel like I never have the time to study what I actually sound like, so this definitely gave me more confidence in the real world.

 The Phrasebook and Seek & Speak® features are going to be a godsend when I visit Paris later this year.

 Phrasebook teaches you short useful expressions that you will need to know if you visit the country of origin for your language.

 Seek & Speak® lets you partake in a fun scavenger hunt-like activity for everyday items, like fruits and veggies.
-It tasks you with seeking out a list of items, and once you take an image of one of the items, it will translate it for you.
-Such a fun and interactive way to keep the learning going!
+It tasks you with seeking out a list of items, and once you take an image of one of the items, it will translate the native language for you.
+Such a fun and interactive way to keep the learning going and speak the language you want!
 I can’t wait to hit up a farmer’s market and test it out.